jitsi/handbook/docs/dev-guide/ljm-api.md

         - `USER_STATUS_CHANGED` - notifies that status of some user changed. (parameters - id(string), status(string))
         - `CONFERENCE_FAILED` - notifies that user failed to join the conference. (parameters - errorCode(JitsiMeetJS.errors.conference))
         - `CONFERENCE_ERROR` - notifies that error occurred. (parameters - errorCode(JitsiMeetJS.errors.conference))
-        - `KICKED` - notifies that user has been kicked from the conference.
+        - `KICKED` - notifies that user has been kicked from the conference. (parameters - actorParticipant(JitsiParticipant), reason(string))
+        - `PARTICIPANT_KICKED` - notifies that participant has been kicked from the conference by another participant. (parameters - actorParticipant(JitsiParticipant), kickedParticipant(JitsiParticipant), reason(string))
         - `START_MUTED_POLICY_CHANGED` - notifies that all new participants will join with muted audio/video stream (parameters - JS object with 2 properties - audio(boolean), video(boolean))
         - `STARTED_MUTED` - notifies that the local user has started muted
         - `CONNECTION_STATS` - __DEPRECATED__.
 Use `JitsiMeetJS.events.connectionQuality.LOCAL_STATS_UPDATED` instead.